mariiapodavalkina/fancy-words/blog/2024-11-24-advocating-for-doc/2024-11-24-advocating-for-doc.md

     - **“ChatGPT (or other tools) can explain it.”**  Assuming the user is up to search for answers writing prompts and find the information that can't be even there.
     - **"A quick call will be enough if any questions arise."** Because people have a perfect memory, right? 💁🏽‍♀️

-The wording can vary, but the sense is alwas the same.
+The wording can vary, but the sense is always the same.

 Now, let’s move on to the “How”.

 # How to advocate for documentation

-Now let’s tackle each objection one by one.
+Let’s tackle each objection one by one.

 ![Icon by "Flaticon](./magnifying-glass.png)